~ a short story

 “But why?
 Why would our heisters care if the wreckage stayed together or blasted away into all directions of the void?”
 Jax shook his head.

-“Maybe …” Aze stopped, coming to his realizable calculation.
+“Maybe …” Aze stopped, coming to his realizable calculation, leading his words with a word that tasted bad.
 “Maybe they wanted us to find the scene in such a fashion.
 Maybe they prepared it for us.
 Maybe we are-”

-“Flying directly into a trap,” Jax finished for his partner with a grin.
+“Flying directly into a trap,” Jax finished for his partner with a grin and a clap.
 “Stellar suppositions Aze.
-I love it!” he said excitedly.
+I love it!”

 “A trap!”
 Aze exclaimed, surprised at his partner’s reckless conclusion.
 “No… Maybe we were meant to see the moloi.
 If the explosion proceeded without intervention, then the moloi would not be visible to the investigators then and there.
 It would be far and away, floating in the distant reaches of space.
 Unaccounted for.
 Therefore, the reasonable assumption that it was in fact stolen by the heisters would be made by us.
 But they kept it there just for that reason.”